 This book is a simple introduction to the concept of focusing on breathing.
 In this picture book the fish is gloomy and the bubbles grow and grow around him and the reader is encouraged to blow the bubbles away.
 Just like , smell the flower, blow the candle, it gives children a visual and meaningful cue.
 (Too many Bubbles is released on July 7th)

-These kinds of resources can form a calm down basket in a quiet area of the classroom.
+Form a calm down basket in a quiet area of the classroom.
 It could be a cosy corner of the classroom or maybe a tent or large cube.
-Establish rules at the start of the year so that children know that this is a place for one child to use at a time when they need a quiet safe space.
+Establish rules at the start of the year, so that children know that this is a place for one child to use at a time, when they need a quiet safe space.
 Include things to squeeze or spin. items with different textures, things with nice smells, liquid motion bubblers, books and maybe a pad of paper and pencils to draw.